deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

 ---
 title: "Cloud provider - OpenStack: Layouts"
+description: "Schemes of placement and interaction of resources in OpenStack when working with the Deckhouse cloud provider."
 ---

 Four layouts are supported.
 Below is more information about each of them.